 - 18. What time of year will the removal or trimming of habitat or trees within suitable but undocumented NLEB roosting/foraging habitat or travel corridors occur? - B) During the inactive season - 19.
 Will any tree trimming or removal occur within 100 feet of existing road/rail surfaces?
 Yes - 20.
+Will the tree removal alter any documented Indiana bat or NLEB roosts and/or alter any surrounding summer habitat within 0.25 mile of a documented roost?

+No - 21.
 Will any tree trimming or removal occur between 100-300 feet of existing road/rail surfaces?

-21. Are all trees that are being removed clearly demarcated?
+22. Are all trees that are being removed clearly demarcated?
+Yes

-22. Will the removal of habitat or the removal/trimming of trees include installing new or replacing existing permanent lighting?
+23. Will the removal of habitat or the removal/trimming of trees include installing new or replacing existing permanent lighting?

-23. Does the project include wetland or stream protection activities associated with compensatory wetland mitigation?
+24. Does the project include wetland or stream protection activities associated with compensatory wetland mitigation?

-24. Does the project include slash pile burning?
+25. Does the project include slash pile burning?

-- 25. Does the project include any bridge removal, replacement, and/or maintenance activities (e.g., any bridge repair, retrofit, maintenance, and/or rehabilitation work)?
-Yes - 26.
+- 26. Does the project include any bridge removal, replacement, and/or maintenance activities (e.g., any bridge repair, retrofit, maintenance, and/or rehabilitation work)?
+Yes - 27.
 Is there any suitable habitat^[1] for Indiana bat or NLEB within 1,000 feet of the bridge? (includes any trees suitable for maternity, roosting, foraging, or travelling habitat) - [1] See the Service's current summer survey guidance for our current definitions of suitable habitat.
-Yes - 27.
+Yes - 28.
 Has a bridge assessment^[1] been conducted within the last 24 months^[2] to determine if the bridge is being used by bats? - [1] See User Guide Appendix D for bridge/structure assessment guidance - [2] Assessments must be completed no more than 2 years prior to conducting any work below the deck surface on all bridges that meet the physical characteristics described in the Programmatic Consultation, regardless of whether assessments have been conducted in the past.
 Due to the transitory nature of bat use, a negative result in one year does not guarantee that bats will not use that bridge/structure in subsequent years.